teffi/mfh-github/README.md

 ### UI/UX
-- To achieve a richer ui on the first screen, I used two endpoints retrieved both users list and each user's data.
+- To achieve a richer ui on the first screen, I used two(2) endpoints (1) users list and (2) each user's data.